ooples/pine_script_docs/source/concepts/Time.rst

 `hour <https://www.tradingview.com/pine-script-reference/v5/#var_hour>`__,
 `minute <https://www.tradingview.com/pine-script-reference/v5/#var_minute>`__ and
 `second <https://www.tradingview.com/pine-script-reference/v5/#var_second>`__
-can be useful to test for specific dates or times and as arguments to `timestamp() <https://www.tradingview.com/pine-script-reference/v5/#fun_timestamp>`__.
+can be useful to test for specific dates or times, and as arguments to `timestamp() <https://www.tradingview.com/pine-script-reference/v5/#fun_timestamp>`__.

 When testing for specific dates or times, ones needs to account for the possibility that the script will be executing on timeframes